Wendy I. Smith

 What values are most important to you in your work and personal life?

-Beyond my corporate leadership roles, service has always been the cornerstone of my life.
-I am deeply committed to non-profit work, including my involvement with the Young and Faith Partnership, where I speak to high school students, especially young women, about purpose, discipline, and self-worth.
-In my church community, I serve as a Sunday school teacher for middle school girls, drawing on my ongoing studies in theology and psychology to support them through these formative years.
-For me, mentorship is not a title but a daily commitment.
-Born in the Dominican Republic and professionally certified in Spain, I have gained a broad understanding of culture, people, and leadership.
-My passion for food and travel is more than indulgence; it is an avenue for learning, offering insights into humanity, resilience, and the power of connection.
+Beyond my corporate leadership roles, service has always been central to who I am.
+I am deeply committed to nonprofit and community-based work, including partnerships with youth-focused organizations where I speak with high school students—particularly young women—about purpose, discipline, and self-worth.
+Within my church community, I serve as a Sunday school teacher for middle school girls, drawing on my ongoing studies in theology and psychology to support them during formative years.
+For me, mentorship is not a title or initiative—it is a daily responsibility.